 According to NCAP’s Healthy Wildlife and Water Program Director, Sharon Selvaggio, “The Bee Stewards Project is an opportunity to reverse the effects of this tragedy, in part, by increasing pollinator habitat on public and private lands within the City of Wilsonville.”
 The project will also promote community and environmental health through producing an Integrated Pest Management (IPM) Plan, which will promote alternative methods to address pests on City property and it will also educate community members and local students about pollinators, their critical services and their conservation needs.

-Thanks to YOU, this project will implement five main goals over the next year:
+Thanks to YOU, this project implemented five main goals:

-- Create productive pollinator habitat on City and School District-owned property, utilizing volunteers and youth organizations to help plant and maintain the habitat.
+- Created productive pollinator habitat on City and School District-owned property, utilizing volunteers and youth organizations to help plant and maintain the habitat.

-- Develop a City IPM plan (none currently exists in Wilsonville) for City grounds and facilities.
+- Developed a City IPM plan (none previously exists in Wilsonville) for City grounds and facilities.

-- Establish interpretive signs near the pollinator gardens to enhance community understanding of pollinators and their habitat needs.
+- Established interpretive signs near the pollinator gardens to enhance community understanding of pollinators and their habitat needs.

-- Provide education and tools for local residents to create pollinator habitat in their own yards (via creation of a homeowner toolkit and workshop).
+- Provided education and tools for local residents to create pollinator habitat in their own yards (via creation of a homeowner toolkit and workshop).

-- Expose students to pollinator education via classes, service learning, youth crews, and club settings; establish a student-led monitoring program to ascertain the effectiveness of the created pollinator habitats.
+- Exposed students to pollinator education via classes, service learning, youth crews, and club settings; establish a student-led monitoring program to ascertain the effectiveness of the created pollinator habitats.